phdomingues/multiprocess_profiler/README.md

 from multiprocessing import Pool

 import random
-import multiprocess_profiler as mpp
+import multiprocess_profiler.profiler as mpp

 def MyFunction(n):
     # Here we want to monitor this whole function
     with mpp.Profiler():
         f = 1
-        if random.random() < 0.1:
+        if random.random() < 0.05:
-            raise Exception("This is a random exception")
-        for i in range(1,n+1):
+            raise Exception("This is a random exception, you should check profile.csv to see what happened") for i in range(1,n+1):
                 f = f*i
         return f